Take a 1-min quiz to get a personalized workout plan Male Female

 Swimming Workout Plan For Beginners

-For many, swimming is purely recreational.
-What they do not realize is that swimming can be a great cardio workout that can help with weight loss.
-It also can be a full-body workout that can help tone your body.
-Swimming also improves your cardiorespiratory endurance.
-The best part is that you can tailor your workout plan according to your fitness goals and endurance.
-Since swimming is an activity many people enjoy, turning it into a workout shouldn’t seem like a challenge.
-That said, if you are new to swimming you might need to build core strength before you dive in, so to speak.
-Today we’ll explore a swimming workout plan for beginners and give a few tips to maximize swimming for weight loss.
+The best part is you can tailor your workout plan according to your fitness goals and endurance.
+As swimming is an activity many people enjoy, turning it into a workout shouldn’t seem like a challenge.
+That being said, if you’re new to swimming, you may need to build core strength before you dive in, so to speak.
+Today we’ll explore a swimming workout plan for beginners and give you a few tips to maximize swimming for weight loss.

 Beginner Swimming Workout Plan